Syncfusion AI Assistant

 Custom values

-The ComboBox allows the users to give input as custom value, which is not required to present in predefined set of values.
-By default, this support is enabled by AllowCustom property.
-In this case, both text field and value field are considered as same.
-The custom value will be sent to post back handler when a form is about to be submitted.
+The ComboBox allows users to input custom values that are not present in the predefined list.
+This support is enabled by the AllowCustom property.
+In this case, the text and value are treated the same, and the custom value is posted with the form on submit.

 <SfComboBox TValue="string" TItem="Games" AllowCustom=true Placeholder="Select a game" DataSource="@LocalData">